Turkish-German University: Controversies

-In February 2021 it came out that the academic Taceddin Kutay, which has a contract with the university, had continuously published racist and homophobic tweets.
+In February 2021 it was revealed that the academic Taceddin Kutay, which has a contract with the university, had continuously published racist and homophobic tweets.
 Students of the university protested against it.

 On 7 May 2021 the university social media accounts published a statement that the university has filed a lawsuit against its own member Murat Erdoğan considering him to have insulted the president.
 Students of the university protested against this decision.

 In March 2022, the president of the consortium, Rita Süssmuth, the former president of the Turkish Higher Education Council (YÖK) and current advisor to Recep Tayyip Erdoğan, Yekta Sarac, and the former overall coordinator of the TDU, Izzet Furgac, received honorary doctorates from the university.

 On May 26, 2022, students protested in front of the rector's building against the cancellation of the annual Spring Festival.
 Among other things, they accused the rectorate of not having given enough support to the student body at other events.
 In return, AKP events on the campus were quickly approved by the administration.